How I work

 I was honoured with a BACP Fellowship in 2007 in recognition of my contributions to the profession.

-I have a busy supervision practice where I support counsellors, psychotherapists, health professionals, social workers and organisational managers.
+I have been a qualified supervisor since 1995 and have supported counsellors, psychotherapists, health professionals, social workers and organisational managers.

 Alongside my therapeutic practice I have also worked an an academic at the University of Bristol and am now an Emeritus Professor.
 As an academic I have published journal papers and books based on research from my practice - two of which focus on working with adult male survivors of childhood sexual abuse, and another on the impact of abuse and trauma on the body.
 Please see my website for further details: http://kim.etherington.com